Our Guide to DIY Umrah: The Most Rewarding Trip

 Please be aware that visa requirements are changing quickly, with new opportunities to make it easier for pilgrims to visit for Umrah being announced constantly.
 Keep an eye on the official Visit Saudi and Nusuk platforms for any changes as well as checking with the Foreign Office or Ministry of Foreign Affairs in your own country for applicable updates.

-- There are now 57 nationalities which are eligible for an eVisa for entry into the Kingdom of Saudi Arabia, with new ones being added all the time.
+- There are now 63 nationalities which are eligible for an eVisa for entry into the Kingdom of Saudi Arabia, with new ones being added all the time - 6 new countries, including Türkiye, were added in October 2023.
 This tourist visa can be used for Umrah.
 You can use their official portal to check and apply for your visa.

 - You can also apply for a visa via Nusuk, the official planning, booking and experience platform dedicated to Umrah.
 The multiple-entry e-Visa is valid for 12 months with a 3 month maximum length of stay in the Kingdom of Saudi Arabia.